Small Grant Proposal: Pinet| Decentralized Energy Trading Platform

 Lead Developer / Architect $1,500 20 hrs/week × 4 weeks @ $25/hr.
 Development of smart contracts and integration with Sia storage.

-Frontend Development & UI Design $1,000 Contracted help for basic web interface design and user experience.
+Frontend Development & UI Design $1,000 Contracted support for basic web interface and user experience.

 Total Requested: $2,500